ASL Lessons | Bookstore | Library | ASL University Main ►

 Hire a local Deaf ASL instructor and offer small-group ASL classes in your home or some other location.

-Check Facebook for any Deaf hobby groups such as "Deaf Hiking" groups, etc.
+Check Facebook for any Deaf hobby groups such as "Deaf Hiking" groups, etc. Search for the word Deaf and the name of your City in the Facebook search box.

 Search for "ASL socials near me."

 If you can't find any ASL socials near you -- set up your own "ASL Social" and invite a Deaf person to come.
-Be clear with that person that he/she/they are the "anchor" (main draw) for the social and as such you will pay for their coffee or meal.
-The cost of a meal is cheap tuition considering the amount of sign language you will learn.
+Be clear with that person that they are the "anchor" (main draw) for the social and as such you will pay for their coffee or meal.
+The cost of a meal is a tuition bargain considering the amount of sign language you will learn.
 Ask them to inform you ASAP if for some reason they can't show up to the social.
 Consider setting up an email news list for those who do show up to the social to let them know of any changes to the schedule, location, or other related information.

 Notes: